 Returning in 2023, is the Michigan Mile Fun Run, July 19th in Cadyville Park at 6pm.
 Register at the event!
 The Town will be providing Michigan recipe cards that include Traditional Michigans, Healthier Michigans, and Vegan Michigans.
 We want everyone to enjoy this tasty treat!

 In 2022, the William G. Pomeroy Foundation awarded the Town of Plattsburgh a Hungry for History marker for the Michigan Hot Dog.

 The sign reads: Michigan Hot Dog, This Plattsburgh Specialty, A Hot Dog Topped With Meat Sauce, Was Advertised As Early As 1927.
 Origin of Name Is Buried In Local Lore.

 The Hungry for History® grant program celebrates America’s food history by telling the stories of local and regional food specialties across the United States.
 This program is designed to commemorate significant food dishes created prior to 1970 and the role they played in defining American culture and forging community identity.
 Hungry for History is intended to help communities nationwide put the spotlight on their renowned locally and regionally created food dishes with historic roadside markers.
 William G. Pomeroy Foundation: Michigan Hot Dog

-The winner of the 2022 Michigan Month T-Shirt Design Contest is Chloe Moulton of Elizabethtown, NY.
+The winner of the 2023 Michigan Month T-Shirt Design Contest is Vincent Conti (SUNY Plattsburgh Alum) of Brooklyn, NY.

 Not local to Plattsburgh?
 Make your own Michigans!